euroscipy/euroscipy_proceedings/papers/murri/murri.rst

   create[s] the most efficient native code from this.
 This means to be fast with the basic Python object handling.

-Results of this experiment seem not to corroborate this claim.
+Results of this experiment do not seem to corroborate this claim.

 `PyPy 2.1 <http://pypy.org/>`